History of the Perthshire Patons

 In July the 2nd Regiment came in from Gibraltar.
 The fever had been three weeks in the place, and the health officer urged the instant removal of the troops to healthy quarters.
 He urged in vain.
 There they were kept, crowded together, seventy men in one hospital thrust into the room of thirty, "ejecting black vomitover one another as they lay on the floor," till Dr Barrow came from Canada with eight more doctors.
 He hired blacks to do the nursing, whch had been attempted by orderlies who died by scores under the work: and gradually managed to get the men out into camp, but not until in Georgetown alone 107 out of 705 had died, besides 14 officers and four of the Canadian doctors.
 This is bad enough; but it is scarcely a third of the loss at the same place in 1843: and when we remember that a soldier costs us (on the lowest calculation) £150, it is perhaps worth while to give up St. George's and permanently camp out in Bermuda.

-The date is corroborated with another account of the fever in the Freeman's Journal of October 31st 1866, which it states to have taken place in the previous year:
+The account is corroborated with another account of the fever in the Freeman's Journal of October 31st 1866, though this mistakenly dates it to mid 1865 rather than to mid 1864:

-However, several articles in the Guardian appear to suggest that Haswell's date is correct.
-Whatever the date of the epidemic, Haswell does also give a brief summary of what happened:
+Several additional articles in the Manchester Guardian and other titles confirm that Haswell's date is in fact correct.
+Haswell also gives a brief summary of what happened:

 These fearful epidemics with their huge toll of men's lives attacked every unit stationed in the West Indies and were a greater test of a regiment's discipline and morale than any battle.
 The odds against survival were shorter and there was no prospect of honour or reward.
 The Queens survived their many ordeals in the Carribean with, as Davis says, the highest credit and an enhanced reputation (p.105-106).